luskaner/aoe2DELanServer/README.md

 ### Launcher

 - Windows: 10 or higher, (possibly Server 2016 or higher) all x86-64 (same as the game).
-- If you allow it to handle the hosts file, it will require rights elevation.
+- If you allow it to handle the hosts file or a local certificate, it will require rights elevation.

 ### Client